EvHaus/test-runner-benchmarks/README.md

 - Use minimal configurations (ie. stock configurations)
 - Tests should represent real-world scenarios (in this case, they are copies of real files used in real projects)
 - Use a mixture of fast, simple tests and slow complex enzyme mounted full render tests to simulate real world scenarios

+## Other Suites

+- `jest-dot`: [It was suggested](https://github.com/facebook/jest/issues/6694#issuecomment-409574937) that using Jest's dot reporter might result in faster performance.
+In the past this benchmark repo had a `jest-dot` suite to validate this but after many runs, it had nearly no impact on performance.
+The suite has since been removed.
+- `jest-goloveychuk`: [GitHub user @goloveychuk suggested a solution](https://github.com/facebook/jest/issues/6694#issuecomment-814234244) which reduces Jest's memory usage.
+This solution was added and tested, but the performance impact was not any different.